jigx-com/jigx-docs-examples/docs/Actions/sync-entities.md

 actions:
   - children:
-  # return events for a selected calendar by passing the selected array in the parameters
+  # return events for a selected calendar by passing the selected array in the
+  # parameters.
       - type: action.execute-action
         options:
           title: Show events